informalsystems/.github/profile/README.md

 Welcome to our Github!

-Informal Systems is an employee-owned organization working on a ton of open-source software, with particular emphasis on the [Cosmos Ecosystem](https://cosmos.network/).
+Informal Systems is an employee-owned organization working on lots of open-source software, with particular emphasis on the [Cosmos Ecosystem](https://cosmos.network/).
 We're also pushing the boundary on making formal methods software more accessible to developers.